Canon 1D Mark III vs T3

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the T3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark III and the T3 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark III and the T3 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark III and T3 can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon T3 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark III or the Canon T3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.